Catanduanes: Sociolinguistics

 very route of the galleon ships, was one of the first places they penetrated to propagate Christianity.
 The Spanish priests founded churches in every town.
 People from mainland Bicol also traveled to Catanduanes, specifically Caramoran, which is directly across from Albay.

 The research of McFarland on the year 1974, the dialects of Bicol area, stated that until the advent of the twentieth century and the development brought about by modernization, Northern Catanduanes was quite isolated from mainland Bicol and Southern Catanduanes, resulting in less opportunity for contact between different groups.
 One probable reason why the Northern Catanduanes language variety is distinct from the Southern Catanduanes variety is that the mountainous terrain separating the north from the south acts as a barrier to community interaction.
 The lack of good roads and transportation arising from the terrain contributed to the present situation.
 Since the seaport is in Virac, Northern Catanduanes remained in isolation from other subgroups for quite some time.
 Furthermore, the inhabitants of Northern Catanduanes were the first occupants of the island to have been pushed northwards when immigrants from the mainland occupied the southern part of the island.
-This supports the closeness of the Southern Catanduanes variety to other Bicol subgroups while the Northern Catanduanes has more distinct features.
+This supports the closeness of the Southern Catanduanes variety to other Bicol subgroups while the Northern Catanduanes variety has more distinct features.